 The line between freedom and slavery was hazy for Tubman and her family.
-Harriet’s father, Ben, was freed from slavery at the age of 45, as stipulated in the will of a previous owner.
+Tubman’s father, Ben, was freed from slavery at the age of 45, as stipulated in the will of a previous owner.
 Nonetheless, Ben had few options but to continue working as a timber estimator and foreman for his former owners.

 Although similar manumission stipulations applied to Rit and her children, the individuals who owned the family chose not to free them.
 Despite his free status, Ben had little power to challenge their decision.

 In 1844, Harriet married a free black man named John Tubman.
 At the time around half of the African-American people on the eastern shore of Maryland were free, and was not unusual for a family to include both free and enslaved people.

 Little is known about John Tubman or his marriage to Harriet, including whether and how long they lived together.
 Any children they might have had would have been considered enslaved, since the mother’s status dictated that of any offspring.
 John declined to make the voyage on the Underground Railroad with Harriet, preferring to stay in Maryland with a new wife.

 In 1869, Tubman married a Civil War veteran named Nelson Davis.
 In 1874, the couple adopted a baby girl named Gertie.